-The UN Guiding Principles on Business and Human Rights establishes a normative starting point for companies’ strategies with respect to human rights.
-The guiding principles moreover provides a reference point for businesses in understanding what human rights are; how their own activities and business relationships may affect them; and how to ensure that businesses prevent or mitigate the risk of adverse impacts on human rights.4
+The Guiding Principles establish a normative starting point for companies’ strategies with respect to human rights.
+The Guiding Principles moreover provide a reference point for companies in understanding what human rights are, how their own activities and business relationships may affect them, and how to ensure that they prevent or mitigate the risk of adverse impacts on human rights.

 The responsibility to respect human rights applies to all companies.
-It is the duty of companies themselves to decide how and to what extent the UN Guiding Principles on Business and Human Rights and other relevant principles and guidelines apply to their operations.
-In practice, certain human rights will likely be more at risk of being impacted than others, depending on sector, geographical area and other circumstances.
+It is the duty of companies themselves to decide how and to what extent the Guiding Principles and other relevant principles and guidelines apply to their operations.
+In practice, certain human rights will probably be more at risk of being impacted than others, depending on sector, geographical area and other circumstances.

-Our expectations are especially relevant for companies with direct operations, supply chains or other business relationships in high-risk sectors, high-risk geographical areas, or otherwise high-risk operational environments.
-In line with the UN Guiding Principles on Business and Human Rights, Norges Bank Investment Management encourages companies to identify the human rights, which may be at risk of the most severe negative impact through a company’s business operations,5 including in supply chains and other business relationships, as well as products and services.
+Our expectations are especially relevant for companies with direct operations, supply chains or other business relationships in high-risk sectors, high-risk geographical areas or otherwise high-risk operational environments.
+In line with the Guiding Principles, we encourage companies to identify their salient human rights issues, i.e. the human rights that may be at risk of the most severe negative impact through a company’s business operations, including its supply chains and other business relationships, as well as through the use of its products and services.

 - Companies should consider putting in place a mechanism for third-party expert input into their human rights strategies and policies.
 This should not replace appropriate internal processes, roles and responsibilities.

-B. Integrate human rights into risk management
+B. Integrate salient human rights into risk management

 - Companies should conduct ongoing human rights due diligence, based on the perspective of those who may be negatively impacted.
-They should strive to identify actual and potential negative impact on relevant human rights in relation to all aspects of a business operation.
+They should strive to identify actual and potential negative impacts on relevant human rights in relation to all aspects of a business operation.

-C. Disclose strategy, and report on human rights
+C. Report on salient human rights

 - Companies should publicly disclose their human rights strategies, policies and processes and report on their implementation of the UN Guiding Principles on Business and Human Rights and other relevant international standards.

-- Companies should disclose information, at the appropriate level of detail, on their activities in high-risk sectors and geographical areas, or otherwise high-risk operational environments and, as far as possible, be open about dilemmas they face and priorities they set.
+- Companies should disclose information at the appropriate level of detail on their activities in high-risk sectors and geographical areas or otherwise high-risk operational environments and, as far as possible, be open about dilemmas they face and priorities they set.

 - Companies should establish or participate in effective and accessible operational-level grievance mechanisms for individuals and communities that may be adversely impacted by their operations.

-- Companies should, where relevant, have policies or guidelines for engaging constructively with policy-makers and regulators on human rights and be transparent about those policies and guidelines.
+- Companies should, where relevant, have policies or guidelines for engaging constructively with policy makers and regulators on human rights and be transparent about those policies and guidelines.

-For an explanation of saliency, see http://www.ungpreporting.org/key-concepts/salient-human-rights-issues/.
+For an explanation of saliency, see http://www.ungpreporting.org/key-concepts/salient-human-rights-issues/